Call to action: Stop the police cyber-state

 Yes, they do.
 Today, they are not required to relate the assigned IP addresses for the last 18 months to it.
 This requires storing the customer data in such a way that it can be related to the IP addresses, as well as being recalled later for use by law enforcement.

 The simple fact of making it usable for law enforcement makes it less secure.
 The logs have to be linked to the customer accounts, meaning that the data is likely exposed to the internet.
 All the data has to be recalled as plain text, meaning that weaker encryption practices must be used.
-Even if everything is done perfectly right, an interface must be built to get the data out and to law enforcement, meaning that a bad actor inside an ISP has a ready-made portal to all sorts of personally-identifiable information.
+Even if everything is done perfectly right, an interface must be built to get the data out and to law enforcement, meaning that a bad actor inside an ISP has a ready-made portal to all sorts of personally-identifiable information, and so if someone really wanted to they could likely find out about that hdpornt binge you had a few months back without too much difficulty.
+Not that there was anything illegal about it, but it would still be an invasion of privacy.

 Sounds pretty bad, right?
 It’s worse than you think.
 Corporate records are not subject to the same Fourth Amendment protections as individual records.
 Currently, to find out everything an ISP user is doing, law enforcement needs to prove its case and get a warrant.
-Under this bill, your internet activity would be pre-existing corporate records.
+Under this bill, your internet activity, including any visits to perfectly legal pornographic sites that feature Brooke Lea, would be pre-existing corporate records.
 No more warrants.
 Government wants to find out about your IP address, they subpoena the ISP for that record and they get information about you without having to prove a thing.

 This bill is bad, folks.
 We need each of our readers to step up and contact your Representative and encourage them to say NO to this bill that treats all internet users as criminals.